justinaut/ImgMgr/docs/readme.md

 ```
 This is generally considered minimum documentation for a program.
 This is only required in code that you specifically write (not in compiler generated code such as designer.cs modules).
 You should also comment any code lines that might be confusing to the reader.
 Rule of thumb: if it’s not crystal clear what’s happening in your code, add some comments.
 #### Naming
-All variable and function names (except short-term local counter or index-type variables) MUST be meaningful.
+All variable and function names (except short-term local counter or index-type variables) **MUST be meaningful**.
 This means that no single letter (or ‘X1’) type variables in any significant role.
 When in doubt, make it meaningful.
 Further, variable and function names should be consistent.

 ### Project Grading
 Although it is certainly a significant portion of this class, it is not graded as such.
 It is simply an opportunity for you to apply some of the knowledge you have learned in class to a larger-than-typical-lab project, and to allow you to design as well as implement the solution.
 It is not a graded exercise, it’s more of a learning opportunity and should be approached as such.